EMERGENCY CONTRACEPTIVE

 Medication

-Provider will prescribe your preferred medication if medically appropriate
+Provider will prescribe your preferred medication if medically appropriate.
+You can get morning after pill online delivered to your local pharmacy.

-*Prescription treatment requires an online consultation with a medical provider to determine if a prescription is appropriate
+*Prescription treatment requires an online consultation with a medical provider to determine if a prescription is appropriate.
+Actual product packaging may appear differently than shown

 Emergency Contraceptive FAQ's